littleironx/zotero_markdown_citation_link/README.md

 ## How to use?

 After installation, right click at the item and select quick copy items(alt1 or alt2) or set a shortcut key, then you can paste the citation with the item link to any other markdown editor, such as Obsidian or Siyuan.
+Then you can easily go back to the zotero item through the item link.

 for expamle, for this item